This page focusses on Software. For Hardware, check /setup.

 It all started with Real Red Linux 2000, a special millenium version of RedHat Linux.
 I don’t know for sure, but I think it was based on RedHat 6.1 or 6.2.

 Over the years, I first used different RPM based distributions, then switched to Gentoo for a while, before getting annoyed by the compiling frenzy and discovering Arch.
 When Arch made the switch to systemd, I found Void Linux and stayed with it for years.
-At some point, not many years ago, I went with Fedora and it struck a nice middle ground between customizability and "it just works".
+At some point, not many years ago, I went with Fedora and it struck a nice middle ground between customizability and “it just works”.
 Thanks to Fedora Spins, it is now easy to have a more standard system on my work laptop and a rather customized one on my private laptop, without too many differences in the foundation.
-I use official the Sway Spin on my private laptop.
+I used official the Sway Spin on my private laptop vefore eventually switching to BlueFin, an Atomic Desktop distribution.
+This means, I don’t have to care about the operating system anymore, because it is read-only.
+Everything happens in userspace.
+I might switch to Fedora Sway Atomic, though, if GNOME gets becomes too annoying.

 Over the years I got used to tiling window managers.
 Honestly, I tried almost all of them and went from hyper-configurable to super minimalist.
 I ended up - as usual - somewhere in the middle, with i3 and Sway.